mohanmca/MohanLearningGround/src/main/md/Tools/elasticsearch.md

 * You can find only terms that exist in your index, so both the indexed text and the query string must be normalized into the same form.
 * Process of tokenization and normalization is called analysis
   * First, tokenizing a block of text into individual terms suitable for use in an inverted index,
-  * Then normalizing these terms into a standard form to improve their “searchability,” or recall
+  * Then normalizing these terms into a standard form to improve their ï¿½searchability,ï¿½ or recall
 * Standard analyzer
   * Character filters, Tokenizer and Tokenizer filter (a, and the)
 * When we query an exact-value field, the query will not analyze the query string, but instead search for the exact value that you have specified.